sampsyo/home/_drafts/reduction.md

         jmp .lbl;
     }

-Even if you've never seen Bril before, I hope you agree that it's now pretty easy to imagine where to start looking in the interpreter for a fix.
+Even if you've never seen Bril before, I hope you agree that it's now easy to imagine where to start looking in the interpreter for a fix.

 To follow along at home, check out [revision `c543ae2` of the Bril repo][rev], follow the README's instructions to get the basic Bril tools set up,